560 related texts · 2 related myths · Page 1 of 12

 We pray to God.
 But…does God pray?
 And if so, to whom?
 The mystics have wrestled with these questions for centuries, and the answer, perhaps unsurprisingly, is layered and fascinat...

-But there’s so much more to it than just a spiritual "reset" button. on Rosh Hashanah, the Jewish New Year, tradition tells us that God sits in judgment of everyone.
-Then, on Yom K...
+There’s so much more to it than just a spiritual "reset" button. on Rosh Hashanah, the Jewish New Year, tradition tells us that God sits in judgment of everyone.
+Then, on Yom Kippu...

-We often think of prayer as a one-way street, us reaching out to the Divine.
+Prayer is often remembered as a one-way street, us reaching out to the Divine.
 But what if the Divine is also reaching out, also… praying?
-The Yalkut Shimoni, a compilation of Midras...
+The Yalkut Shimoni, a compilation of Midr...

-The text starts with a seemingly simple phrase, “Et hamishkan” – "the Tabernacle.”
-But according to this Midrash (rabbinic interpretive commentary), it's so much more than it seems...
+A seemingly simple phrase, “Et hamishkan” – "the Tabernacle.”
+But according to this Midrash (rabbinic interpretive commentary), it's so much more than it seems.
+It proposes that th...

 It wasn't just a matter of unfolding some tents and calling it a day.
 The Torah tells us, in (Exodus 40:17), that it was "in the first month during the second year, on the first of...